-EGYPT RIVER CRUISES Getting Up Close and Very Personal with Ancient History!
+EGYPT RIVER CRUISES Getting up close and very personal with ancient history!

-Perhaps no other country needs so little an introduction as Egypt.
+No other country needs so little introduction as Egypt.
 A view of Egypt from space would depict a narrow strip of green running north to south surrounded on both sides by a dry, unforgiving landscape.
 This is Egypt, the “gift of the Nile”, an apt description of a civilization already ancient, labeled by the Greek scholar and historian Herodotus over 2,400 years ago.
 There is just no getting around it; Egypt begins and ends with the Nile River, and there’s no easier or better way to experience Egypt’s history and culture than on a safe and luxurious river cruise trip along the Nile River.
 View all Egypt cruises in the cruisGENIE™Cruise Chart below.

 We all know that Egypt is the land of the Pharaohs, the pyramids, incredible temples decorated with hieroglyphics, and possessed of more archeological treasures than most continents, let alone other countries!
 Thanks to the magic of movies and television we have been inundated with lurid tales of lost tombs and hidden treasures.
 Who hasn’t heard of the fantastic riches found in the almost perfectly preserved and intact tomb of King Tut — including the infamous curse that supposedly caused the deaths of several of those who first entered into his burial chamber?
 I’m sure most of us are familiar with the biblical portrayal of Egypt, especially concerning the events leading up to the flight of the Hebrews from Egypt to the Middle East during the time of the Pharaoh Ramses II.
 And please, by all means enjoy the Disney movie, but don’t take it as gospel!
-Click HERE to continue reading article below.

 Book NOW for BEST PRICES or it may be too late!
 Price displayed is the brochure price for the least expensive window stateroom.
 For best available price and balcony prices, call or use the "Get Quote" button.